 Campers are being expected to conduct some pre-camp health screening in an effort to know that campers are arriving at camp healthy.

 Cleaning and sanitizing procedures are being modified to meet or exceed the minimum recommendations.
+High contact areas will be cleaned and sanitized daily.

 The Health Standards of Care have been updated to include COVID-19.
 In the event a camper, counselor or staff member are determined to be showing common symptoms of COVID-19, they will be isolated and sent home as soon as a transportation can be arranged.